usnistgov/NetSimulyzer/README.md

   * See [the dependencies section](http://www.openscenegraph.org/index.php/download-section/dependencies) for more information
   * The FBX SDK is strongly recommended as it is very likely you will need to use FBX models.
 [Get it here](https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2019-0)
     * See the FBX Models section for more information
+  * The collada-dom library is necessary for reading COLLADA(.dae) files [Get it here](https://github.com/rdiankov/collada-dom)
+    * See the DAE Models section for more information

 ## Initial Setup